brandonto/sdl-space-shooter/README.md

 =================

 An object-oriented, 2D space shooter written in C++ with SDL.
+Primarily as a learning exercise on software architecture.
+The code base uses many design patterns common in game development.

-Primarily as a learning exercise.
-At the moment, only supported on Linux.
-May or may not port to Windows in the future.
+Currently only supported on Linux.
+May or may not be port to Windows in the future.

 Screetshots
 =================

-Menu Screen
 ![Menu Screen](http://i.imgur.com/hNZOrdP.png)

-Game
 ![Game](http://i.imgur.com/iHSs6fC.png)